Truck Accidents Caused by Maintenance Issues

 Many trucking companies hire third-party fleet management companies to manage their trucks’ maintenance needs.
 If you or a loved one was involved in an accident involving a truck that was in need of maintenance and a third-party fleet management company was at fault (or even partially at fault) for the maintenance not being performed, then this company could be fully or partially liable for your accident-related losses.

-Discuss Your Case with a Florida Truck Accident Lawyer for Free
+Discuss Your Case with the Legal Team at Searcy Denney for Free

 Commercial truck accident cases are complex, and securing just compensation for your losses requires experienced legal representation.
 To find out if you have a claim for negligent truck maintenance (or any other issue), call us at 800-780-8607 or request a free consultation online today.